CianOpening/jenkins-test/README.md

-This seemed to work, i think
+This seemed to work, i thin22k